 Pregnant & Posting: 9 weeks

 I think I feel more pregnant this week.
-It's amazing the impact that something the size of a grape can have on a woman's body & life.
+It's amazing the impact that something the size of a grape can have on a person's body & life.

 My not-morning-sickness has kicked itself up a notch.
 For the most part, I feel fine until early afternoon and then start to get really nauseated.
 This feeling often continues through dinner, making trying to find something I can eat a real chore.
 With my last pregnancy, I had nausea pretty much all day but it was less severe than what I find myself facing this time.
 And then there are the random scents that set off the nausea (and occasional vomiting) at other times.
 That's always a (not) fun surprise because I often can't predict which smells will be a problem.